For Immediate Support: (618) 985 -2131

 In lieu of flowers, contributions may be made to St. Jude Children’s Hospital to honor Fred’s deep concern for children.

-in memory of Fredrick William Harms, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Fredrick William Harms, please visit our floral store.